CCQC/cheMVP/README.rst

 If you can't find a pre-compiled binary for your OS, then to compile from source is pretty simple.

-1. Download and install Qt from http://qt.nokia.com/downloads
+1. Download and install Qt5 and necessary libraries
+  - On Ubuntu,: `aptitude install qt5-default libjepg-dev libpng-dev libqt5svg5-dev libtiff-dev`
-2. Head into the compilation directory in the chemvp source folder
+2. Head into the compilation directory in the cheMVP source folder (e.g. `mkdir build; cd build`)
-3. Type 'qmake'
+3. Type '../qmake_script'
 4. Type 'make'